-Standing wheelchairs from Karman Healthcare feature state of the art technology that can change your life instantly, featuring an easy to access joy-stick controller that allows you to fully control the movement of the chair.
+Standing wheelchairs from Karman Healthcare feature state of the art technology that can help change your life.
+Featuring an easy to access joy-stick controller that allows you to fully control the movement of the chair.
 It also features a stand up mode, which allows you to drive the chair while in a standing position.
+Standing chairs are typically used for environmental access and pressure relief.
 You can control the speed of the chair through the easy to access joy-stick controller, which is positioned perfectly within reach of any type of user.
 You can easily adjust the length of the arms in order to better suit your needs.

 You can also adjust the backrest and even fold it down in order to easily store it in any type of [large] vehicle.
 You can also control the angle at which the chair will lock into with the joy-stick controller, you can adjust it from sitting mode like any regular wheelchair, all the way to standing mode and anywhere in between.
 These chairs also feature our top of the line Memory Foam Seat Cushions, which comes standard with every stand up wheelchair.